rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

 * JSONPlaceholder is a fake online REST API for testing and prototyping.
 You can check it out at http://jsonplaceholder.typicode.com
 * First step would be to create a NSURL instance of the endpoint
-* Then we need to create a NSURLRequest object with the url object , and then create a task to send the request and then actually send the request
+* Then we need to create a NSURLRequest object with the url object
+* Create a session object to create a task to send the request , and then create a task to send the request and then actually send the request
 ```swift
 if let url = NSURL(string: "http://endpoint.com/data") {